saumya-pande/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-A tic tac toe game that can be played against a computer.
+A tic tac toe game where user can play against a computer.